gouser1/FundXProduction/README.md

     $ npm --version
     6.1.0

-If you need to update `npm`, you can make it using `npm`!
+If you need to update `npm`, you can do so with using `npm update`!
 After running the following command, just open again the command line and be happy.

     $ npm install npm -g